Chinese Language Program

 If you are enrolling at KU for the first time and want to continue your study of Chinese, you should take an on-line placement exam prior to your arrival on campus.
-To take the exam, you will need to request a single-use username and password».
-Once your request is processed, you will receive an e-mail containing full instructions for the exam, including the username and password that you will need.
+To take the exam, simply follow this link to the testing page, and access it with your KU ID (guest log-in options also available).

 Upon completion of the exam, you will be given a preliminary placement, which you should use to register for a specific Chinese course.
 During the first week of classes, you should meet with your instructor to confirm the accuracy of the placement.
 If it is determined that another course would be more appropriate, you will be allowed to transfer to that course.